Giving Ada a Chance

 Poor pointer semantics - The requirement to declare a pointer-to-type as a new type feels especially onerous.

-it provides an unnecessary burden to the programmer.
+but it provides an unnecessary burden to the programmer.

 Conversion to and from —and subsequent dereferencing of— pointers is unnecessarily cumbersome.